20 Best Things to Do in Osaka, Kyoto, Hiroshima and More: Western Japan Bucket List

 2. Savor Osaka’s Local Dishes

 What is the most attractive thing about Osaka?
 Many would answer “local dishes”.
-Starting from famous Takoyaki and Okonomiyaki, Osaka has several other delicious local dishes you have to try such as Kushiyaki (Deep fried stick dish), Ikayaki (squid pancake) and more!
+Starting from famous Takoyaki (octopus ball) and Okonomiyaki (Japanese savory pancake), Osaka has a plenty of delicious local dishes you should definitely try such as Kushiyaki (Deep fried stick dish), Ikayaki (squid pancake) and more!
+Besides local delicacies, Osaka also has many great options for fine dining restaurants including high-end sushi and michelin starred restaurants.
+You can check the below link to find Osaka’s best cuisines and dining spots!

 More info